-- report\all.xlsx: Spreadsheet file containing analysis information.
-Included are the LGFE and Ligand Efficiency (LE) scores for each copy of every fragment obtained from clustering, relative affinity analysis, and listing of the posed fragment that defines each site.
-If binding pocket analysis is performed, information on binding pockets is included. - hotspots\sites.pdb: PDB file containing the identified sites.
-The B-factor column value includes the average LGFE score of that site. - pdb\by\ligands: Directory containing PDB files for each fragment with multiple coordinates for each site identified for the fragment.
-In the PDB files, REMARK includes the LGFE scores, the B-factor column includes the GFE score for each atom, and the final column lists the SILCS atom type. - pdb\by\site: Directory containing PDB files of the fragments located at each site in hotspots\sites.pdb.
+- hotspots\sites.pdb: PDB file containing the identified sites.
+The B-factor column will be populated by the average LGFE score of that site. - pdb\by\ligands: Directory containing SD files for each fragment with multiple coordinates for each site identified for the fragment.
+In the SD files, data associated with each pose will be listed, including the LGFE, LE, SMILES, atomic GFEs, and SILCS atom types.
+If pdb=true was used in 3\create\report, then PDB files for each fragment will also be produced.
+In the PDB files, each pose will contain a REMARK entry including the LGFE score, and for each atom the B-factor column will include the GFE score and the final column will list the SILCS atom type. - pdb\by\site: Directory containing PDB files of the fragments located at each site in hotspots\sites.pdb.
 For example, the filename site\all\1\8\1.pdb indicates that at site 1 fragment 8 is present.
 The final 1 indicates that this is the first copy of fragment 8 at site 1.
 From the clustering alogrithm, it is possible that more than one copy of a fragment is included in a site.
 For example, site\all\1\8\2.pdb would be the second copy of fragment 8.
-In each PDB file, REMARK includes the LGFE scores, the B-factor column includes the GFE score for each atom, and the final column lists the SILCS atom type.
+In each PDB file, the REMARK entry includes the LGFE scores, the B-factor column includes the GFE score for each atom, and the final column lists the SILCS atom type.